chrisscott/untappd-graphql/README.md

 * `UNTAPPD_CLIENT_ID`: the Client ID from your Untappd app
 * `UNTAPPD_CLIENT_SECRET`: the Client Secret from your Untappd app
-* `JWT_SECRET` (optional): if you are using Untappd user [authentication](https://untappd.com/api/docs#authentication) (see below) this secret is used to encrypt and decrypt the JSON web token used to store the authenticated user's Untappd `access_token`.
-This secret will need to be the same used in the app calling the API.

 ### Running the Example Server